prescient-devices/PD-Nodes/admin-api-url/README.md

 @prescient-devices/node-red-contrib-admin-api-url
 =================================================

-This module add a `url` method the the message with the local HTTP administrator API URL
+This module adds a `url` method the the message with the local HTTP administrator API URL

 Copyright 2020 Prescient Devices, Inc.